 9. 64% of Reddit users are of the 18–24 age group.

 However, if your target as a marketer is mainly people below 18, you need to look elsewhere.
 There are about 8% of teenagers on Reddit.
 Unfortunately, it is common knowledge that the few teenage Redditors are often stereotyped and seen as trolls or douchebags.
-According to The Verge, YouTube is the preferred platform for today’s teenagers.
+According to The Verge, YouTube, which is the second largest search engine, is the preferred platform for today’s teenagers.

 10. Just 7% of Reddit users are older than 50.